 Thyme has been celebrated for its beneficial properties and pleasing flavors for centuries.
-Here’s everything you need to know about thyme plants and their benefits – everything from how to grow them to how to use them in your favorite recipes!
+Here’s everything you need to know about thyme plants and their benefits – everything from growing them to using them in your favorite recipes!

 Thyme is very aromatic and smells just like summertime.
 If summer could be captured in one single scent, I’m sure it would be thyme.

-The herb is a staple of many different Mediterranean cuisines as well as many seasoning blends used around the world.
+The herb is a staple of many different Mediterranean cuisines and many seasoning blends used worldwide.
 It lends a subtle, savory flavor to any recipe and tastes especially amazing in soups, poultry, and roasted dishes.

 Thyme is part of the Thymus genus of the mint family (Lamiaceae), which contains dozens of species, all of which are native to the Mediterranean region of the world.
 All thyme plants are woody, low-growing shrubs that have small round leaves, woody stems, and beautiful small blooms.